Rotary Dampers | How Does It Work?

 Toilet seats and lids

-By installing rotary dampers on toilet seats and lids, noise can be suppressed and damage can be prevented.
-TOK has been providing rotary dampers for toilet seats and lids since 1991 and has a proven track record of providing rotary dampers to many customers according to their various requirements.
-Most of our rotary dampers are customized products, so we can manufacture rotary dampers that meet the specific requirement of your application.
-One standard product that has a proven track record in the toilet industry is TD99 series, which is resistant to toilet detergents.
+By installing rotary dampers on toilet seats and lids, noise can be reduced and damage can be prevented.
+TOK has been supplying rotary dampers for toilet seats and lids since 1991 and has a proven track record of providing solutions to many customers with a wide range of requirements.
+Most of our rotary dampers are customized products, allowing us to manufacture dampers that meet the specific requirements of your application.
+One standard product with a proven track record in the toilet industry is the TD99 series, which is resistant to toilet detergents.

 Piano fallboards